GeoscienceAustralia/GA_Floor_Height/README.md

 # GA-floor-height

 ## What this repo does
-- This repo contains code for the GA first floor height estimation project.
+- This repo contains code for the GA First Floor Height estimation project.
+It contains multiple folders depending on the data used.
+Currently the most important folders include:
+- GSV: street view image analysis and FFH estimation for each single building.
+- regression: statistical regression of FFH using raster layers e.g. DEM, DSM.
+- lidar: processing, analysis and FFH estimation using lidar point cloud data for each single building.
+- RICS: analysis of street view car camera images acquired by GA's Rapid Image Collection System.

+There are some other folders that were created/cloned as needed parts of the above explorations:
+- yolov5: cloned model and scripts used for object detection using YOLO v5 model.
+- dem: folder containing notebooks to explore various DEMs resources.
+- data: input vector files for ground truth and building data.
+- superseded: out-of-date notebooks for some abandoned methods.
-  - It uses conda to manage python environment specified in the environment.yml file

-**Note:** This repo uses the streetview repository code to access Google Street View data: https://github.com/robolyst/streetview
+**Note:** This repo It uses conda to manage python environment specified in the environment.yml file.
+It uses the streetlebel repository code to access Google Street View data: https://streetlevel.readthedocs.io/en/master/

 ## Setting up the environment to run the code
 - Clone the repository to your local machine